Joe-Public/molecule-docker-systemd/debian/README.md

 ## Supported tags
  - `latest`, `12`
  - `11`
- - `10`

 ## Usage

 ### Test it on the console

 First you should start the container as a daemon.
-For Debain 10 (Buster) and Debian 11 (Bullseye) you have to add `--cgroupns=host` to the command.
-Starting from Debian 12 (Bookworm) this seems not to be necessary.

-Debian 10:

-`docker run -d --privileged --name molecule-debian --cgroupns=host -v /sys/fs/cgroup:/sys/fs/cgroup:rw joepublic/molecule-debian:10`

 Debian 11: